 - 1. Petition: A petition for amendment of this Ordinance may be made by any property owner in the area to be affected by the amendment, by the town board of any town wherein the Ordinance is in effect, by any member of the county board or by the County Zoning Agency. - 2.
 Filing of petition: One (1) original and five (5) copies of the amendment shall be submitted directly to the zoning administrator in order that notice of public hearings and other processing may be initiated without unnecessary delay (Waukesha County Board Resolution 9/54).
 One (1) copy of the petition and the notice of public hearing shall be forwarded to the appropriate regional office of the WDNR not less than ten (10) days prior to the hearing.
-When the amendment involves a change in zoning of a floodland area, said notice and petition shall also be sent to FEMA.
-In addition, all requirements set forth in Section 39(f) shall be followed.
 When the petition involves a change in shoreland wetlands, the additional requirements set forth in Section 39(e) shall be followed. - 3.
 Fee: A petition submitted by other than a governmental body or agency shall be accompanied by the proper fee as established under Section 41(b)5 of this Ordinance, payable to the Waukesha County Park and Planning Commission to help defray administrative costs of such petition.